nextauthjs/next-auth/docs/docs/guides/basics/events.md

 The message object will contain one of these depending on if you use JWT or database persisted sessions:

-- `token`: The JWT token for this session.
+- `token`: The JWT for this session.
 - `session`: The session object from your adapter that is being ended

 ### createUser